PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 `DemSliceTemplateCompiler` extracts selected owner rounds from a bounded, source-tracked physical model.
-It validates the annotated circuit's source ownership and detector-stream layout once, then emits absolute-round-independent `DemSlice` values suitable for `DemSliceCache`.
+It validates the annotated circuit's source ownership and detector-stream layout once, then emits absolute-round-independent `DemSlice` values suitable for a frontend cache.
 The bounded model needs only enough neighboring rounds to expose the operation's complete temporal horizon;
 it is not an algorithm-length model.